sebastianha/sfoa/README.md

 Just install the latest XPI from the dist folder by using "Install Add-On From File" in Thunderbird in the addons tab.

+After installing only the banner hint for an ICS attachment will be shown.
+To add the corresponding button to the tab bar, you have to customize the buttons by right clicking.
+Then drag and drop the blue button at the place you like.

 ### Thanks

 Thanks to all the available extensions out there where I could take a look how things work.
 But a special thanks goes to the "Rescue Conflicting Alternatives" (https://github.com/clear-code/tb-rescue-conflicting-alternatives) extension which was the base for this one.